 So I decided to embroider the pockets in Japanese sashiko embroidery.
 I wanted to create a very traditional pattern on one pocket and an original (modern) pattern on the other.

-I chose the asanoha pattern (hemp leaf) for the traditional pocket and really wracked my brain for the original pattern that I erased several times before opting for the little cats on the seigaiha pattern.
+I chose the asanoha pattern (hemp leaf) for the traditional pocket and really wracked my brain for the original pattern, which I erased several times before settling on the little cats on the seigaiha pattern.

-I had initially chosen a carp but the result did not please me.
-I drew several and erased... before telling myself that cats were a better idea both because of the love I have for them and their Japanese symbolism.
+I had initially chosen a carp but I didn’t like the result.
+I drew several and erased... before deciding that cats were a better idea both because of the love I have for them and their Japanese symbolism.
 Ten minutes later, the pattern was taking shape under my needle.

 If you are interested in learning more about sashiko, feel free to read the article here.